 In eight seasons, Ovi’s Crazy 8s has provided more than 3,100 children, soldiers and their families with the opportunity to see a Capitals home game free of charge.
 Through his decision in 2006 to create this community initiative, Alex Ovechkin generously provides underserved children, recuperating injured soldiers and active military and their families the chance to attend a Capitals home game at Capital One Arena.
 Ovechkin purchases eight Capitals season tickets and donates them to Most Valuable Kids (MVK).
 MVK then distributes these tickets to either injured soldiers or active military and their families; or to boys and girls, 18 and under, through numerous nonprofit organizations that focus on children in low-income and underserved households.

 Ovi’s Crazy 8s sit in the lower level of Capital One Arena and are recognized at home games.
 In addition, each person in the section receives a foam No. 8.

 So Kids Can

 So Kids Can was created in 2008 by former Capitals defenseman Mike Green and Elliot Segal to benefit youth-focused, nonprofit organizations.
 Backstrom and former Caps forward Brooks Laich joined the cause in 2011, former Caps defenseman Karl Alzner and Holtby joined in 2015 and Wilson joined in 2017.
-To date, So Kids Can has donated more than $350,000 to charity.
-Most recently, the 2016-17 So Kids Campaign raised $41,604.00 for Kids Mobile Medical Clinic/Ronald McDonald House Charities.
+To date, So Kids Can has donated nearly $400,000 to charity.
+Most recently, the 2017-18 So Kids Campaign raised $41,604.00 for Kids Mobile Medical Clinic/Ronald McDonald House Charities.

-Past beneficiaries of So Kids Can include Horton’s Kids, MedStar Georgetown University Hospital, KaBOOM!, Dr. Bear’s Toy Closet at Children’s National and Pediatric Prosthetics.
+Past beneficiaries of So Kids Can include Martha’s Table, Horton’s Kids, MedStar Georgetown University Hospital, KaBOOM!, Dr. Bear’s Toy Closet at Children’s National and Pediatric Prosthetics.